 - Never panic when a dog growls or barks at you.
 Instead, do not make eye contact with the dog, and slowly back away.

 Last, teach your child to protect his or her face and eyes in the event of a dog attack.
-Should your child receive injuries from a dog attack or bite, remember you could have certain legal rights for recovering damages, which you can learn more about by contacting Schechter, Shaffer & Harris, L.L.P., Accident & Injury Lawyers at 713-364-0723 to speak with a personal injury lawyer today.
+Should your child receive injuries from a dog attack or bite, remember you could have certain legal rights for recovering damages, which you can learn more about by contacting Schechter, Shaffer & Harris, L.L.P., Accident & Injury Lawyers to speak with a lawyer handling personal injury cases today.